stackbit-projects/ktapson-website-dade9/content/_index.md

-      My first book project, *Enduring Experiments,* investigates intersecting epistemological trajectories across the poetry of Clark Coolidge and Bernadette Mayer, two poets whose distinctive influence on twentieth and twenty-first-century writing practices has been, and continues to be, generative.
+      My first book project, *Enduring Experiments,* investigates intersecting epistemological trajectories across the poetry of Clark Coolidge and Bernadette Mayer, two poets whose distinctive influence on twentieth and twenty-first-century writing practices continues to be extremely generative.
 Contesting the terms of their reception within the avant-gardes with which they are most often associated, I take both poets seriously as poet-researchers whose science-inflected writing practices